Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If you were vaccinated with Operation Safe or North Kansas City Hospital, a record of your vaccination can also be found in the myhealth patient portal.
 Learn more.

 If you are vaccinated, you can resume many activities that you did before the pandemic.
-However, to maximize protection from the Delta variant and prevent possibly spreading it to others, it is recommended to wear a mask indoors in public if you are in an area of substantial or high transmission, even if you are vaccinated.
+However, to maximize protection from variants and prevent possibly spreading it to others, it is recommended to wear a mask indoors in public if you are in an area of substantial or high transmission, even if you are vaccinated.
 Some cities, counties and businesses may require the use of a mask regardless of vaccination status.